grokking-sc/grokking-sc/comments.md

     * focusing is not complete: the code still contains monus(x0,μa0. -(n,1;a0);a0) which is not correctly focused.
 Actually, execution of monus(10,5) does not terminate with a value.
 * Make Core programs more readable
     Core programs would be much more readable if bound variables were renamed to be all different one from another.
 In this moment, it is exactly the opposite: the compiler tries to reuse the same variables over and over.
 However, this makes very difficult for an human being to read the generated code, since it is hard to match each variable occurrence with the corresponding binder.
-* In examples/List.sc there is a weird implementation of multFast function, different from the one in examples/FastMultiplication.sc.
-It uses goto in a way not particularly interesting, since this goto only exits from the current execution frame, like a simple 0 expression would, and not from all the recursive calls of multFast as the implementation in examples/FastMultiplication.sc (and in the paper).

 # Done